ipums/ipums.github.io/_posts/2019/2019-10-03-dimensions-of-ipums.markdown

 ---
 author: ccd
 title: 'Exploring the Weird World of IPUMS Data Availability'
-teaser: 'IPUMS aims to harmonize all the world's demographic data, but sometimes the data just isn\'t there, leaving us with interesting user experience challenges as we help users discover when data is and isn\'t available.'
+teaser: 'IPUMS aims to harmonize all the world\'s demographic data, but sometimes the data just isn\'t there, leaving us with interesting user experience challenges as we help users discover when data is and isn\'t available.'
 categories:
 - Data